-Although we’d like to accommodate all the requests we receive for our logos, we are passionate about protecting the reputation of our brand as a leader in manufacturing and selling Marine accessories and quality Automotive and Weather equipment.
+Although we’d like to accommodate all the requests we receive for our logos, we are passionate about protecting the reputation of our brand as a leader in manufacturing and selling Marine accessories and quality Weather equipment.
 We allow use of the Davis logo by express permission only.
 That means we have to turn down many requests because sites imply that Davis is endorsing them or is otherwise affiliated with them.
 The same applies if Davis’ trademarks, logos, web pages, screen shots, or other distinctive features (“Brand Features”) are associated with objectionable material, as determined by Davis.

 As a result, we require that you have Davis’ explicit permission before using any Davis Brand Features.
 These Brand Features can be used only pursuant to these Guidelines, our Terms and Conditions, and for the specific purposes for which Davis has given permission.
 If you have a written agreement with Davis that specifically addresses how you may use its Brand Features, you don’t need to go through the approval process here unless you want to do something other than what has been authorized in your existing agreement.
 Otherwise, the only time you can use Brand Features without advance written permission is if there is clear and express language on our website stating that you can use those Brand Features without first obtaining permission, such as is the case with our Resellers’ use of our images/logos.

 When you use any of our Brand Features, you must always follow the Rules for Proper Usage included in these Guidelines.
 In addition, Davis may provide you with written requirements as to the size, typeface, colors, and other graphic characteristics of the Davis Brand Features.
 If we provide these requirements to you at the time of our approval, you must implement them before using our Brand Features.
 If we provide these requirements to you after we initially gave our permission, you must implement them within a commercially reasonable time frame.